bull-sec/jekyll-klise/_posts/decent-photos-on-the-cheap/decent-photos-on-the-cheap.md

 ## The Camera

-OK, so if we want to take photos, we're going to need a camera.
+OK, so if we want to take photos, we're going to need a camera of some sort.

 Now we could go down the road of picking up a DSLR, or some other good quality camera.
 But that's going to be expensive, and frankly, a waste of time considering the fact that I (and likely you) already own a smart phone.

 In my case it's a Samsung S23, with a 50MP rear-facing camera which I'm told is very good, and a quick Google search brings up plenty of guides on how to properly make use of the "Pro" mode.
-"Pro" mode lets you change various settings in order to get your perfect picture.
+"Pro" mode (which most modern smart phones should have) lets you change various settings in order to get your perfect picture.
 I've linked a guide on the Samsung "Pro" mode features below, but there is plenty of higher level information available.

 [Community Guide on "Pro" Mode](https://r2.community.samsung.com/t5/Tech-Talk/Camera-pro-mode-in-depth-guide/td-p/3317971)